Engineer194/Engineer194/README.md

 - 🎓 Hi, I’m Electronics Engineer.
-- 🍀 I’m interested in Ethical Hacking, AI, IoT, C#, SQL, Joomla and WEB administration! ✨
+- 🍀 I’m interested in AI, Ethical Hacking, IoT, C#, SQL and WEB administration! ✨

 <!---
 Engineer194/Engineer194 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.